Don't Make Me Go (film): Release

 The film premiered at the Tribeca Film Festival on June 13, 2022, and was released on Prime Video on July 15, 2022.

 Reception

 The film received mixed reviews from critics.
 Review aggregator website Rotten Tomatoes rated it 53% based on 60 reviews with an average rating of 5.8/10.
 The critical consensus reads, "John Cho and Mia Isaac are an appealing pair of leads, but Don't Make Me Go is one road trip movie that follows an overly familiar path."

 Kate Erbland of IndieWire gave the film a B, calling it "a joy, heartbreaking and heartening in equal measure."
 Angie Han of The Hollywood Reporter called it "a solidly likable drama, anchored by lovely, lived-in chemistry between John Cho and Mia Isaac as a father-daughter duo," but added that "a misguided third-act choice throws off its bittersweet vibe, leaving a distinctly sour aftertaste."
 Michael Nordine of Variety also criticized the film's third act as "questionable."

+Accolades

+Don't Make Me Go was nominated for Best Production Design at the 2023 British Film Designers Guild Awards.